YifeiXue111/cse15l-lab-reports/lab3.md

 ./biomed/1471-2334-2-6.txt
 ./biomed/1471-2334-2-7.txt
 ./biomed/1471-2334-3-10.txt`  (all the files in current directory, here's just the first 14 files)
+-mtime option can finds files modified within the last given days.
+In this case it searchs the files that can be found within the last 7 days.
 command:
 `find . -mtime -1`
 output:
 `  `(noting is returned in the terminal)
 -mtime option can finds files modified within the last given days.
+In this case it searchs the files that can be found within the last 1 day.

 -type f option examples:
 command:
-`find /path/to/directory -type f`
+`find ./biomed -type f`
 output:
 `./biomed/1471-2334-1-13.txt
 ./biomed/1471-2334-1-17.txt